Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 {% endcodeblock %}

-You see that each destructive operation does not mutate the stack but rather returns a copy of itself with required modifications.
+Each destructive operation does not mutate the stack but rather returns a copy of itself with the required modifications.
 What's more, it reuses a large portion of itself while doing so, thus making this stack a persistent data structure.

-Unfortunately, Ruby does not allow to directly create private constructors and users can potentially call
+Unfortunately, Ruby does not allow you to directly create private constructors and users can potentially call

 {% codeblock lang:ruby %}